balakuntlaJayanth/Stats/_posts/2020-03-01-Pearson_corelation_in_python.markdown.md

 ## Correlation matrix

-The corelation matrix represents the corelation between all the values.
+The correlation matrix represents the correlation between all the values.

 ```python